KayanoAkane/Iris/README.md

 2. *scatter :*  Have a quick glance at data.
 Use different colors to represent three varieties of iris, and then make 6 scatter plots to show the dot and regression line with 2 in pairs.

-3. *training :*  Choose K-Nearest-Neighbor as the algorithm then start training and predicting, after compare test data and predicted data, we will get the **preliminary** accuracy rate of our prediction.
+3. *training :*  Choose K-Nearest-Neighbor as the algorithm then start training and predicting.
+After comparing the test data and predicted data, we will get the **preliminary** accuracy rate of our prediction.

-4. *bestParameter :*   After parameter tuning by using GridSearchCV, we will find the best parameter and estimator which is suggested by algorithm.
-Then, we could use new parameter for **advanced** prediction.
+4. *bestParameter :*   After parameter tuning by using GridSearchCV, we will find the best parameter and estimator which are suggested by the algorithm.
+Then, we can use the new parameter for **advanced** prediction.